 - c) Cover Letter.
 This should describe what makes your paper unique, and worthy of publication, how your paper fits with the journal's scope, and any other information that will assist our Editors.
 Include disclosures of conflicts of interest and funding information. - d) Funding.
 If you have funding information, enter it here.
 Be sure to also include all funding information in the "Acknowledgments" section of your paper. - e) Manuscript Information.
 Indicate the number of figures and tables. - f) Copyright Agreement.
 Read and accept the terms of the ASTM Copyright Agreement.
-See option for government employees.
-You may also choose to select an Open Access option for your journal article or STP chapter, with the payment of an Open Access fee.
-See "Appendix E - Open Access Policies and Procedures" for more details. - g) Confirm: - i.
+See option for government employees. - g) Confirm: - i.
 The manuscript has not been submitted or published elsewhere. - ii.
 The research meets the ethical guidelines including adherence to the legal requirements of the study country. - iii.
 The paper is not written as a promotion for any specific product or services. - iv.
 There is no conflict of interest that could be perceived to bias your work, acknowledging any financial support and any other personal connections to the editors in your letter. - h) Permissions.
 Check the appropriate required box regarding the permission status.
 Be sure to obtain permission for figures, tables, or previously published materials.
 All permissions must be obtained by the author, submitted to ASTM in writing, and cited in the publication with the copyright owner's permission.
 Dual publication or publication of others' work without written permission is never acceptable.
-All costs for copyright permission are the author's responsibility.
+All cost for copyright permission is the author's responsibility.
 See Appendix C for a sample letter to copyright holders.
 Failure to obtain permissions will result in delays and possible rejection of your paper.
 If you cannot obtain permission, you must delete the material or replace it with already approved material. - i) References.
 Confirm that all references are complete and in the proper format.
 See the ASTM Style Manual for complete instructions.
 All ASTM publications are English language.
 Using references in languages other than English limits the peer review pool and significantly increases the time to possible publication.
 Limited use of foreign language references is highly recommended.

 Step 7: Review and Submit.
-Check the submission forms, confirm, and submit.
+Check the submission forms; confirm and submit.